 This affects around 15% of trees in our truffiere and it is likely we will need to remove and destroy many of the affected trees.
 Here the tree in the foreground has no signs of truffle at all, but is entirely circled with ECM fungi spreading outwards.
 Near the dogs is an actively producing tree, with a nice truffle brule around it, the roots from the infected tree will soon reach the brule with unknown consequences.

-Current insects that attack near surface truffles ( less than 1” deep) are; snails, slugs, centipedes, slaters (especially the hard shelled “butchy boys”), springtails (1mm grey bug) and finally the occasional mushroom fly.
-Management of these is limited to controlling the physical environment, such as leaf litter, and locating at risk truffle early enough to cover with extra soil.
+Current insects that attack near surface truffles ( less than 1” deep) are; snails, slugs, centipedes, slaters (especially the hard shelled “butchy boys”), springtails (1mm grey bug) and finally the occasional mushroom fly (fungus gnat).
+Management of these is limited to controlling the physical environment, such as reducing leaf litter, and locating at risk truffle early enough to cover with extra soil.
 We don’t believe chemical controls are acceptable with such a deliciate symbiosis between truffle and tree, nor for a gourmet product.

-Here a large truffle has been stepped upon, or hit by a wheel during Autumn slashing during the past week 15/5/14.
-It was a surface truffle, ~300grams, substantially exposed to risk from feet and insects, the pressure has cracked it open, exposing the interior and it has rotted.
+Here a large truffle has been stepped upon, or hit by a wheel during Autumn slashing in 2014.
+It was a surface truffle, ~300grams, substantially exposed to risk from feet and insects, the pressure cracked it open, exposing the interior and it then rotted.